First Sunday after the Epiphany

 Charity “is the bond of perfection.”
 Col.3:14

-In every family, there is the need for love, kindness, and mercy for all the members of the family.
+In every family, there is the need for love, kindness, and mercy for all the members.
 We need to be patient with one another’s faults.
 Because charity “is the bond of perfection,” (Col. 3:14) it alone perfects all other virtues, and it alone is the virtue in which all perfection consists.
 Where there is love, then no sacrifice will be too difficult.
 Where there is no love, then even our good deeds will be just acts of self-love.
 This is why in our families we need to practice what St. Paul gives us in today’s Epistle: “Put ye on therefore, as the elect of God, holy and beloved, the bowels of mercy, benignity (goodness), humility, modesty, patience: bearing with one another and forgiving one another: even as the Lord hath forgiven you, so do you also.”
 Col 3:12-13.
-These are the virtues that every member of the family needs to practice for true peace and harmony within the family.
+These are the virtues that every member of the family needs to practice for true peace and harmony.

 Perfect Charity is doing God’s Will